 2007 marked the fifth anniversary of Anime Boston, and over 11,000 fans came out to celebrate with the theme, Matsuri.
 Hallways at the convention center were decorated like a Japanese festival and included a tree where attendees could hang handwritten notes from the branches.
 Programing included the Cherry Blossom Ball, which required attendees to dress in formal wear or formally-appropriate cosplay, and gave them the opportunity to attend a ballroom dance lesson prior to the event.
 Major guests included voice actors Laura Bailey, Greg Ayres, Tom Wayland, Travis Willingham, Troy Baker, Mike McFarland, and Emily and Robert DeJesus.
 Although the convention moved from the first two floors of the Hynes Convention Center to the top two to allow for more programming space, the change was not as obvious as some had feared; cosplayers and other con attendees still packed the first floor as usual, eating, taking photos, playing games, and hanging about.
 Although attendance has grown steadily, this year it was felt as long lines for non-masquerade events were commonplace and the Dealer's Room became downright claustrophobic with narrow aisles and heavy traffic.

-Sunday morning I was up bright and early and dressed as Tifa for Cosplay Chess.
-I was cast as the Queen's Rook on the Angst side for the Angst Vs. Sugar match, where the Sugar Side was appropriately led by Starlightslk as Sailor Moon while the Angst Side was captained by Sephygoth as Sephiroth.
-We had a great turnout, and I was pleasantly surprised the audience began chanting "TI-FA!
+Sunday morning we were both up bright and early for the Angst vs. Sugar Cosplay Chess match; Sketch was Hohenheim for the cosplot and Shiva was Tifa, serving as the Queen's Rook on the Angst side.
+Sugar was appropriately led by Starlightslk as Sailor Moon while the Angst Side was captained by Sephygoth as Sephiroth.
+Main events was packed and the crowd lively; they immediately began chanting "TI-FA!
 TI-FA!
-TI-FA!" as I entered.
-I tried to bust a few moves before taking my square in response.
-There were lots of Final Fantasy VII characters for me to interact with; Kadaj and I had a lot of fun giving each other a hard time, and since Sephiroth was technically Tifa's boss as leader of the Angst side, I made sure she gave him hell about it.
-I made it through most of the game until I was eventually taken out by some "hired goons."
-We had a really great improv fight scene; the guy I began sparring with had really great reactions to any moves I threw at him, making for a really interesting, unrehearsed sequence.
-Tifa doesn't go down easy!
-Afterwards I hung out with Dymatrex and Sketch until it was time to go home.
-Until next year!
+TI-FA!" as Shiva was announced.
+There were lots of Final Fantasy VII characters on the board for her to interact with; she and Kadaj had a lot of fun giving each other a hard time, and since Sephiroth was technically Tifa's boss as leader of the Angst side, she gave him hell about it.
+Tifa made it through most of the game until Shiva was eventually taken out in a really great improvised fight scene.
+Sketch was a little less enthused about doing cosplot, which he felt had become overly complex and hard to follow.
+Instead, once Shiva finished her part, he mostly hung out with her until it was time for her to go home.
+Good weekend all around!